01 — What a Bad Money Habit Really Is

 The habit loop in financial contexts is almost always driven by emotion, environment, or both.
 Let’s work through a complete example.
 You receive your salary.
 Within 24 to 48 hours, you make a large, unplanned purchase — a new gadget, clothing, or experience.
 The routine is the purchase.
 The cue is the arrival of money combined with a sense of temporary abundance.
 The reward is the dopamine spike of acquisition and the temporary relief from the anxiety of financial scarcity.

-How to map your own loop
+How to surface your money beliefs

 Within two weeks, patterns will emerge that are entirely invisible to conventional expense tracking.
 You might discover you spend heavily on Sunday evenings — a time of anticipatory stress about the week ahead.
 Or that you impulse-buy whenever you visit a specific shopping mall, regardless of whether you went there for a specific purpose.
 Or that online purchases spike whenever you feel socially excluded or compare yourself to others online.

-“The cue is the real story.
-What triggered you tells you more about your spending than what you bought.”
+The belief is the real story.
+What you tell yourself about money shapes your spending far more than what you bought.

 Once you have identified the cue, the next question is the reward.
 This is often counterintuitive.
 The reward is almost never the product itself.
 The product is just the vehicle.
 The reward is what the purchase provides: relief from anxiety, stimulation when bored, a sense of social belonging when feeling excluded, or a feeling of self-care when emotionally depleted.

-Step 2 — Name the reward you’re actually seeking
+Step 2 — Question the belief

-Step 4 — Friction engineering
+Step 4 — Reinforce with small actions

 66